Multi Factor Authentication Solutions

 Encourage your employees to practice these basic rules to ensure that accounts, especially those without a 'second factor' of authentication remain secure.

 If you’ve ever received a code via Text Message (SMS) to log into an account or system, you’re authenticating using 'something you have'.
-Other authentication options in this category include physical tokens (e.g., RSA tokens, Yubikey) and ID badges/fobs (commonly used for building access and especially prevalent in medical environments).
+Other multi factor authentication solutions in this category include physical tokens (e.g., RSA tokens, Yubikey) and ID badges/fobs (commonly used for building access and especially prevalent in medical environments).
 These tokens are effective when used alongside 'something you know', as it’s unlikely that a hacker who has determined your password also has access to your smartphone or ID badge.
 However, many users are prone to lose, forget, or damage their phone or ID badge, and it can be time-consuming to provide a replacement.
 Your organization can take steps to help minimize the potential downsides to using 'something you have' for the second factor of authentication by considering the following:

 - If you already have an existing building access system, explore how this can integrate into the system login.
 This generally works best when remote logins are uncommon.